 Cow parsnip’s relatives are all poisonous to one degree or another.
 Can you eat cow parsnip?
 It is not toxic, but the juice can cause contact dermatitis in sensitive individuals.
 Washing the affected area and avoiding sunlight for a few days can reduce irritation.

 The plant is eaten by deer, elk, moose, and livestock.
 In fact, it is even planted as forage.
 Native Americans ate the inside of the stem and boiled the roots to extract the sugar.
 The plant is also known as Indian parsley or Indian rhubarb.
 By contrast, its relatives, poison hemlock and water hemlock, are deadly and giant hogweed is extremely toxic to skin, causing large, weeping, painful blisters.
 Queen Anne’s lace’s sap is less toxic but can cause skin irritation.

 Cow Parsnip Growing Conditions

-Differentiating the 5 species can be done by the sizes of the plants and their flowers but also by the areas in which they grow.
-Cow parsnip may be found in United States Department of Agriculture zones 3 to 9.
+Differentiating the five species can be done by the sizes of the plants and their flowers but also by the areas in which they grow.
+Cow parsnip may be found in USDA zones 3 to 9.
 It originated in Europe but naturalized in the United States and across Canada.

 It grows best in moist, shady locations but also thrives in open, drier areas.
 The plant prefers loam or sandy loam with good drainage.
 Cow parsnip may be found as an understory species but also in sub-arctic alpine zones.